Zand Iran: Imperial ideology

 The distinguishing quality of Karim Khan's leadership came from his refusal to exercise royal authority independent of nominal Safavid sovereignty.
 However, his decision to continue serving as vakil al-dowleh ("deputy of the state") marked a subtle change from his previous role as the regent of a prince distantly related to the Safavid dynasty and of no importance.
 Moreover, he appears to have tacitly changed his authority from Safavid kingship to that of representing the people by using the title of Vakil ol-Ra'aya ("deputy of the people").
 The subtle change reflected Karim Khan's standing among his subjects, particularly the urban people.
 He also drew on Iranian monarchy traditions that were directly related to the Fars province in order to distance himself from the distressing events of recent times.

 Karim Khan attempted to recreate the territorial Iran of the Safavid era, just like Nader Shah and Agha Mohammad Khan.
-A common reference for consecutive rulers was Nader Shah's mention of Iran's established borders during the Safavid dynasty.
+A common reference for consecutive rulers was Nader Shah's mention of Iran's established borders during the Safavid era.
 Karim Khan made use of the same justification for similar land dispute resolutions.